 • Scoped weapons add that many Zones to Range at the cost of an Action.

-• Wrap weapons are flexible and ignore a foe’s Shield Difficulty.
+• Wrap weapons are flexible and ignore Parry or Block bonuses.

 WEAPONS